khm159/khm159/README.md

   **2023**

-  - Kim, Hyungin, et al. **"Elevating Urban Surveillance: A Deep CCTV Monitoring System for Detection of Anomalous Events via Human Action Recognition"**, *Sustainable Cities and Society*. *Under review*.
+  - Kim, Hyungin, et al. **"Elevating Urban Surveillance: A Deep CCTV Monitoring System for Detection of Anomalous Events via Human Action Recognition"**, *Sustainable Cities and Society*. *Under review* (IF 11.7).

   - Kim, Hyungmin, et al. **"A simple baseline for domain generalization of action recognition and a realistic out-of-domain scenario."**, *2023 20th International Conference on Ubiquitous Robots (UR)*.
 2023.